 Autism School for Alaska Teens

-Founded by Dr. Gordon Day, our autism school for Alaska teens combines several different types of treatment into one.
+Our autism school for Alaska teens combines several different types of treatment into one.
 At our facilities, Alaska teens on the autism spectrum will get everything they need to successfully overcome their obstacles, improve the quality of their lives, and reach their full potential.
 Our team is diverse and made out of experts who, together, cover every aspect of the treatment.

 We at Seven Stars believe that, when combined together, residential treatment and adventure therapy can do wonders for Alaska teens with neurodevelopmental disorders.
 If needed, we also have a stabilization period in case we admit traumatized or struggling Alaska teens who first need to find their emotional and mental balance before starting with our therapy.